mhewett/legacy-ai/README.md

 Anyone wanting to understand the state of AI in the 1980s should consult the _Handbook of Artificial Intelligence_.
 - Barr, Avron; Edward A. Feigenbaum; and Paul R. Cohen, eds. ***The Handbook of Artificial Intelligence***.
 4 vols.
 Stanford, CA: HeurisTech Press; Los Altos, CA: William Kaufmann; Reading, MA: Addison-Wesley, 1981–1990.
 ISBNs `0-86576-004-7` and `0-201-51819-8`.

-_MYCIN_ was a very successful medical expert system based on rules - a _rule-based expert system_.
-This book collects all the important writings about MYCIN and related systems.
+_MYCIN_ was a very successful medical expert system based on rules, e.g. a _rule-based expert system_.
+This book collects all the important writings about MYCIN and its related systems.
 - Buchanan, Bruce G., and Edward H. Shortliffe, eds. ***Rule-Based Expert Systems: The MYCIN Experiments of the Stanford Heuristic Programming Project***.
 Reading, MA: Addison-Wesley, 1984.
 ISBN `0-201-10172-6`.

 One of my favorite books is _The Architecture of Symbolic Computers_ which has a plethora of treasures for LISP aficionados.